 Below is a list of the types of event notifications that you can use for a PingPlotter Cloud alert.

-This is the exact opposite of the first notification type above.
+- Each time alert conditions are not met - This is the exact opposite of the previous event.
 As long as things are good on the network, this event will fire each time a sample is collected.